Industrial Design Bachelor of Science

 This is a four-year program, which begins in the fall semester of the student’s first year and is planned to end after the summer semester of the student’s fourth year.

-The Industrial Design Department has a special grade requirement that applies to all design studio courses from the sophomore year onward:
+The Industrial Design academic unit has a special grade requirement that applies to all design studio courses from the sophomore year onward:

 |DSGN1000||VISUALIZATION I/DRAWING I||3|